phillipiv/forex-machine-learning/Readme.md

 Implementation of an unsupervised learning algorithm to analyse forex signals and support trading strategies.

+This is a work in progress, I am going to resume this project soon.

 ## Getting Started

 ### Clone repository